 Risotto: Risotto is made with a short-grain rice called Arborio.
 It can be an intimidating dish for cooks because it typically requires a lot of stirring or hands-on time to get it just right.

 “Perfect” creamy risotto is slow-cooked in a broth until it is al dente.
-It is typically cooked by first caramelizing onions and then simmering the Arborio rice with the onions, broth, wine, butter and often parmesan.
-It is traditionally served as a porridge-like savory dish, often as a side dish that stands alone.
+It is typically cooked by first caramelizing onions and then simmering the Arborio rice with the onions, broth, wine, butter, and often parmesan.

-Orzo: Creamy orzo is a pasta dish that is quite similar to a creamy risotto in texture.
-Like risotto it is best toasted a bit before adding the broth.
-It cooks quicker than risotto and does not require as much hands-on time.
+Orzo: Orzo is a pasta dish that is quite similar to risotto in texture.
+Like risotto, it is best toasted a bit before adding the broth.

 Orzo is usually not a dish unto itself like risotto, but rather it is used as an “addition” to a Mediterranean dish.

-Examples of this would be as a bed for fish (recipe below), as an addition to soup, as a toasted addition to salads.
+Did you know?
 Risotto originated in Italy and remains a classic Italian dish, while many dishes of the broader Mediterranean region incorporate orzo.

 Tips for Perfect Pan-Seared Scallops

-Scallops are fairly expensive and you don’t really want to mess them up.
+Scallops are fairly expensive and you don’t want to mess them up.
 Many home cooks are intimidated by cooking seafood and tend to eat scallops primarily in restaurants, but with a few key tips to keep in mind you can cook them anxiety-free.

 - Season one side of the scallops with salt and a spice.
 This will give you a sear that has some golden brown color to it.
-I have used, salt and ground fennel or smoked paprika to great success.
+I have used salt and ground fennel or smoked paprika to great success.

 - Heat an oiled skillet or pan until it’s sizzling or smoking.
 If you don’t know when it is sizzling, drop a tiny bit of water on the skillet and you’ll hear the sizzle immediately.
 The first scallop should sizzle as soon as it is placed in the oil.
 If not, then wait a little bit longer to add the other scallops

-**Pro Tip: How do you know when scallops are done?
+Tip: How do you know when scallops are done?
 I have had great success with 2 minutes on the seasoned side and 1 minute after turning over, but the real test is opaqueness.
 When they are no longer translucent, they are done.

-Illustrated Step by Step:
+Illustrated Step by Step

 Ingredients and Substitutions